 The document should be signed by the authorised signatory (or directors of a company) and witnessed to complete the formality.

-State the consideration: This is the amount of money or other value exchanged for the property.
+2. Specify the consideration: State the amount of money or value exchanged for the property.
 This ensures that the transaction is properly documented.

 3. Describe the property: Provide a detailed description of the real property being transferred, including any improvements or appurtenances.
 This helps to clearly identify the property.

 4. Grant full rights and ownership: Clearly state that the grantor conveys and warrants the property to the grantee, granting them full rights and ownership.
 This ensures that the transfer of ownership is properly documented.

 5. Make representations and covenants: Include representations by the grantor that they are the lawful owner of the property and have the authority to sell it.
 Also, include a covenant to defend the title against any claims.
 This provides assurance to the grantee.

 6. Execute the document: Have both the grantor and grantee sign and seal the document in the presence of witnesses.
 Ensure that the witnesses' names and signatures are included.
 Consider notarizing the document for added validity.